Multiple Testing and Variable Selection along the path of the Least Angle Regression: Assumptions, Variance Estimation and Admissible Procedures

-\begin{remark} When computing the LAR path, one has to compute the values $X_j^\top X_{\bar S^{k}}\big( X_{\bar S^{k}}^\top X_{\bar S^{k}}\big)^{-1}\varepsilon^{k}$, see for instance Algorithm~\ref{alg:LAR} or Algorithm~\ref{alg:LAR2}, where these values are given by $\theta$ as shown by Proposition~\ref{prop:Irrepresentable}.
-It implies that, in practice, along the LAR's path, one witnesses the maximal order $K$ for which Irrepresentable Check holds. \end{remark}
+see for instance Algorithm~\ref{alg:LAR} or Algorithm~\ref{alg:LAR2}, where these values are given by~$\theta$, as shown by Proposition~\ref{prop:Irrepresentable}.
+This implies that, in practice, along the LARS path, one witnesses the maximal order~$K$ for which Irrepresentable Check~\eqref{hyp:IrrAlongThePath} holds. \end{remark}